-Ra ting 08 35100 Not yet competent COMPETENT Ideal (1) Miscalculates fuel requirements or neglects reserves (1) Adequately calculates fuel requirements, including reserves (critical element) (1) Accurately calculates fuel requirements, including reserves (2) Does not establish the quantity of fuel on board the helicopter (2) Establishes that the minimum quantity of fuel required is on board the helicopter (critical element) (2) Accurately establishes the quantity of fuel on board and converts this to flight time, including reserve (3) Grossly misuses the mixture control (4) Under or over primes slightly for the engine's temperature but properly operates the mixture control (3) Primes correctly for the engine's temperature in accordance with the helicopter's flight manual and properly operates the mixture control (4) Frequently misuses the auxiliary fuel pump (if applicable) (4) Adequately operates the auxiliary fuel pump (if applicable) without compromising safety (4) Correctly operates the auxiliary fuel pump (if applicable) in accordance with the helicopter's flight manual (5) Does not monitor fuel consumption in flight (5) Monitors fuel consumption (critical element) (5) Monitors fuel consumption in flight converting to flight time remaining, including reserves
+Not yet competent COMPETENT ldeal (1) Miscalculates fuel requirements or neglects reserves (1) Adequately calculates fuel requirements, including reserves (1) Accurately calculates fuel requirements, including reserves (2) Does not establish the quantity of fuel on board the helicopter (2) Establishes that the minimum quantity of fuel required is on board the helicopter (2) Accurately establishes the quantity of fuel on board and converts this to flight time, including reserve (3) Grossly misuses the mixture control (4) Under or over primes slightly for the engine's temperature but properly operates the mixture control (3) Primes correctly for the engine's temperature in accordance with the helicopter's flight manual and properly operates the mixture control (4) Frequently misuses the auxiliary fuel pump (if applicable) (4) Adequately operates the auxiliary fuel pump (if applicable) without compromising safety (4) Correctly operates the auxiliary fuel pump (if applicable) in accordance with the helicopter's flight manual (5) Does not monitor fuel consumption in flight (5) Monitors fuel consumption (5) Monitors fuel consumption in flight converting to flight time remaining, including reserves

-Task: Helicopter loading: including baggage and external loads
+Task: Helicopter loading: including fuel, oil & baggage Objective:

-- (a) Fully understands helicopter weight limitations and is able to calculate the take-off and landing weight, within the time limit available for "helicopter performance" calculations (critical element). - (b) Is able to calculate the helicopter's weight and balance for take-off and landing, and determine that the centre of gravity will remain within limits during all phases of flight (critical element). - (c) Fully understands the principles of load distribution and securing of baggage. - (d) Understands the principles involved in the carriage of external asymmetric loads.
+- (a) Exhibits an understanding of helicopter weight limitations and is able to calculate the take-off and landing weight, within the time limit available for "helicopter performance" calculations. - (b) Is able to calculate the helicopter's weight and balance for take-off and landing and determine that the centre of gravity will remain within limits during all phases of flight. - (c) Understands the principles of load distribution and securing of baggage. - (d) Understands the principals involved in the carriage of external asymmetric loads (if applicable).

-- (a) Require the candidate to calculate the take-off and landing weight for the flight test, or a hypothetical flight, using data supplied by the examiner. - (b) Require the candidate to calculate the helicopter's Centre of Gravity position, as loaded for the flight test or hypothetical flight, and determine that the Centre of Gravity is within acceptable limits. - (c) Require the candidate to complete the calculations in (a) and (b), together with performance calculations, within thirty minutes. - (d) Require the candidate to demonstrate sound knowledge of load distribution and security. - (e) Question the candidate on the carriage of external asymmetric loads.
+- (a) Require the candidate to calculate the take-off and landing weight for the flight test, or a hypothetical flight, using data supplied by the examiner. - (b) Require the candidate to calculate the helicopter's Centre of Gravity position, as loaded for the flight test or hypothetical flight, and determine that the Centre of Gravity is within acceptable limits. - (c) Require the candidate to complete the calculations in (a) and (b), together with performance calculations, within one hour. - (d) Require the candidate to demonstrate knowledge of load distribution and security. - (e) Question the candidate on the carriage of external asymmetric loads (if applicable).